timgilbert/long-war-unix-installer/docs/Installation.md

 It is sufficient to launch the game, get to the main menu, and then quit to get *XCom* to phone home.

-Phoning home can be disabled by adding the following two entries to the `/etc/hosts` file:
+Phoning home can be blocked by adding the following two entries to the `/etc/hosts` file:

     127.0.0.1 prod.xcom-ew.firaxis.com
     127.0.0.1 prod.xcom.firaxis.com

 The installer is able to add and remove these entries itself, though it needs to be run as root in order to do so.
-You can block or enable phoning home by passing flags to the script as follows.
+You can block or unblock phoning home by passing flags to the script as follows.

-To disable phoning home by adding the above entries to `/etc/hosts`:
+To block phoning home by adding the above entries to `/etc/hosts`:

-    sudo ./LongWarInstaller.py --phone-home-disable
+    sudo ./LongWarInstaller.py --phone-home-block

 To re-enable it by removing those entries:

-    sudo ./LongWarInstaller.py --phone-home-enable
+    sudo ./LongWarInstaller.py --phone-home-unblock

 ## Dependencies and Requirements